+In the early fifties, Alaska Natives made up less than a third of Anchorage’s population.
 In the forties, a court order had officially put a dent in racial segregation, making it illegal for businesses to post signs forbidding entrance to Natives, but it was another ten or fifteen years before the shock to the white population wore off and proprietors greeted my Athabascan relatives with a smile.
+Read more.

 It was 1958 and twenty below outside.
 On Monday, Mom’s day off from her job at the library, 11AM was too early for television.
 I think it started around 2PM.
 TV was recent.
 We had three channels and, with wobbly rabbit ears on the roof, there was a lot of static.
+Read more.